Casper Photos

 Center Street, Casper, approx. 1920, looking south.

 At the intersection of Center and First Street were three of Casper finest hotels, the Gladstone on the right, past the Gladstone was the Henning, discussed on a previous page.
 The vertical sign on the right side of the street next to the pickup truck advertises "Dancing."
 The building is the Arkeon Dancing Acadamy.
 See views lower on page.
+Dances were also held at Washington Hall and Joy Land.

 Center Street looking south, approx. 1938.

 Bandstand, Crystal Ballroom, Gladstone Hotel.
+Photo by Thomas Carrigen.

 The Gladstone was constructed in 1923 by Charles A. Smith and his wife Phyetta Smith.
-Following the end of prohibition a bar and lounge was added to the hotel. thier son C. Hampton Smith joined his parents in the operation of the hotel.
-In 1954, an addition and rennovations were made to the facility.
-In 1961 was property was sold to Dr. Harry Stuckenhoff and Jack Perry.
+Following the end of prohibition, a bar and lounge was added to the hotel.
+Their son C. Hampton Smith joined his parents in the operation of the hotel.

 Bar, Crystal Ballroom, Gladstone Hotel.
+Photo by Thomas Carrigen.

-In 1965, Dr. Stuckenhoff bought out his partner Perry and, in turn, sold the property to Earl Johnson, Sr. and Earl Johnson, Jr. The Johnsons within a year defaulted on the mortgages and in 1967 foreclosure proceedings were brought.
+In 1961 was property was sold to Dr. Harry Stuckenhoff and Jack Perry.
+In 1965, Dr. Stuckenhoff bought out his partner Perry and, in turn, sold the property to Earl Johnson, Sr. and Earl Johnson, Jr. The Johnsons within a year defaulted on the mortgages and in 1967 foreclosure proceedings were brought and the hotel went into receivership.
 After several years of litigation, including two appeals to the Wyoming Supreme Court, the only part of the hotel operation deemed to have any economic value was the liquor license.
+The original part of the hotel was razed and the addition was converted into an office building.
+But the original part did not go quietly into the night.
+The crane operator running the wrecking ball gave a mighty swing against the building.
+Nothing happened.
+Another swing at a different angle only dislodged a few bricks.
+The crane was raised higher and the wrecking ball given a greater drop.
+The chain and the wrecking ball broke.

 Interior, Arkeon Dancing Acadamy, 1922.

-The Gladstone, the Henning, and the Arkeon are gone now.
-The days of the grand hotels are gone, no longer can one sit in the public rooms as the movers and shakers of Casper pass through.
+The Arkeon is gone now.
+The days of the grand hotels on Center Street have passed.
+The Gladstone and the Henning have been razed.
+No longer can one sit in the public rooms as the movers and shakers of Casper pass through.
 Instead, out on I-25 are the ubiquitous franchise hotels in which the only occasion to sit in the lobby is in the morning for the free continental breakfast.
-Instead of dining in the Little Peacock Room of the Gladstone, as the sun sets in the west and the wind springs up, one may cross a parking lot to a themed franchise restuarant out on an interchange on the Interstate.
-The restaurant will feature the same menu and "new" items in Casper as featured in 1450 other restuarants in the chain.

 Townsend Hotel, 2005.
 Photo by Geoff Dobson